 The trivia items below may give away important plot points.

 At the end of the film, Agent J reveals to Agent L that Dennis Rodman is an alien.
 This was changed to Michael Jackson in the German dubbing of the film due to Dennis Rodman not being widely known in Germany.
-Incidentally, Michael Jackson appears in Men in Black II (2002), trying to persuade Zed to let him be Agent M.
+Oddly enough, Michael Jackson makes a cameo in the sequel Men in Black II (2002).

 The final scene reveals that our universe is seen to exist in a gaming marble, just like the miniature galaxy.
 Both the scene and concept of the miniature galaxy were was inspired from Douglas Adams's novel 'The Hitchhiker's Guide to the Galaxy', where Ford Prefect tells Arthur Dent he knew of a planet that got used in a game of inter-galactic bar billiards and was potted into a black hole ("only scored 30 points, too").

 The appearance of a female with the initial L (Laurel Weaver/Agent L) appears to be in keeping with the main MiB agents (J, K, and L).
 However, it could also be a reference to the comic hero Superman, an alien who often dealt with females with initials of L (Lois Lane, Lana Lang, Lori Lemaris, etc).
-Weaver's designation as L is also a clever language joke: the French term 'elle' is used when referring to "she" or "her".
+Weaver's designation as L is also a clever language joke: the French pronoun "elle" means "she" or "her".